joannapranikajoshua/Sunpy3D/proposal.md

 ### Commitments

-I study at university but it takes about 7-8 hours of my day and my academic load is very less.
+I have college and extra-curricular committments on week days but it takes only about 7-8 hours of my day.
+Further, my academic load is very less and I will be able to multi-task.
-I am open to working full time **~40 hours per week** and if required can work more if required.
+I am open to working full time **~40 hours per week** or more if required.
-I don't have any plans for the Summer and I will be fully focusing on GSoc with SunPy.
+I do not have any plans for the Summer and I will devote all my time towards GSoc with SunPy.

 ### Eligibility

 Yes, I am eligible to receive payments from Google.
-For any queries or further explanations, feel free to contact me at jeffrey.paul2000@gmail.com
+For any queries, feel free to contact me at jeffrey.paul2000@gmail.com